How To Connect Rain Barrels – DIY Guide for Homeowners

 You can also use the water you collect to wash your car ( Fewer Spots) or your dog (even if he’s not named Spot).

-If you have enough water barrels and excess water, you can also use it to water your lawn during dry or hot spells.
+If you have enough water barrels and excess water, you can use it to water your lawn during dry or hot spells.

 Q: What Size Rain Barrel Do I Need?